alvamartin/camshot/README.md

 # camshotS

-Created by neoneggplant
+Fork of camshot by neoneggplant

-*Modified by meremention to shoot in different resolutions.*

-Takes photos on iOS from the command line.
+Takes photos on iOS from the command line using different resolutions

 Usage: camshotS [-front|-back] [480|720|1080] [output]